plumed/ports/README.md

     > sudo port info plumed

+Notice that there is currently a bug in `libmatheval` (version 1.1.11_1) on MacPorts.
+Namely, the library depends on `flex` but does not declare it properly.
+In case you get the following error while building plumed:

+    Error: org.macports.build for port plumed returned: command execution failed
+    Error: Failed to install plumed

+you might be able to solve it by installing `flex` before plumed

+    > sudo port install flex
+    > sudo port install plumed

 Variants are used to switch on or off some features.
 For instance, `matheval` variant is on by default (implying that `libmatheval` will be installed by macports) and